Markismus/Hearing-Aid-Software-Downloaders/README.md

 This repository contains scripts which can download hearing aid programming software (such as Phonak Target) directly from the software's servers, avoiding the need to distribute copyrighted files

 ## How to use it
-Note: You need to have the latest version of Python installed for this to work, as well as a basic understanding of how the terminal works
+Note: You need to have the latest version of Python installed for this to work
 1. First scroll up, and click on the green `code` button, and then click on the `Download ZIP` button
 2. Extract the ZIP file
 3. Double click the `start.bat` file